SS Stevens

 Following the war, the vessel underwent significant modifications and emerged as the cruise liner — a member of the "4 Aces", a post-war quartet of ships operated by American Export Lines.
 During her eleven years of cruise liner service, from 1948 to 1959, Exochorda — along with her nearly identical sister ships in the "4 Aces" — regularly sailed with passengers and cargo on a 12000 mi route from New York Harbor to various Mediterranean ports.
 Exochorda was retired to the US Navy reserve ("mothball") fleet in 1959 where she remained for eight years.

 Exochorda's conversion to a dormitory ship, following her purchase by Stevens Institute of Technology in 1967, required only minor modifications such as the connection of land-based water, sewer and electric utilities.
 Accommodations for the many student residents aboard Stevens included private baths and in-room control of heating and air-conditioning.
 Featuring portholes, roll-up berths and nautically themed artwork, Stevens became quite popular among her residents.

 Purchased by the institute to fill a shortfall in student housing, the ship's operating costs during the initial years of service were comparable to conventional land-based dormitory housing.
 In later years, however, the ship's burgeoning operating and repair costs, combined with a more favorable housing outlook, forced the institute to sell Stevens in 1975.
 In tribute, one of her 6-ton anchors was prominently placed on the campus grounds by the graduating Class of 1975.
 In August 1975, the ship was towed to a shipyard in Chester, Pennsylvania, and she was subsequently scrapped in 1979.

 Location and design

 Setting

 SS Stevens (lower left) docked on the Hudson River, across from New York City, being passed by in 1968.
 See Gallery for more photos.

-From the west bank of the Hudson River, opposite mid-town Manhattan, Stevens offered her residents a panoramic view of the New York skyline extending from the George Washington Bridge in the north, to the Verrazano-Narrows Bridge in the south.
+From the west bank of the Hudson River, opposite mid-town Manhattan, Stevens offered her residents a panoramic view of the New York skyline extending from the George Washington Bridge in the north, to the Verrazzano–Narrows Bridge in the south.
 Located at the foot of the Stevens Institute of Technology campus in Hoboken, her venue afforded viewing of the large variety of watercraft that frequented the river.
 Silently gliding past portholes, river vessels imparted the sensation of motion to residents aboard their stationary home.